-As if my voice breaks him out of his pugnacious rage, Edward actually stops his maneuvers and looks up at me.
-Our gazes seem to lock in that instant.
-I become entranced by him and I can't make myself look away.
+As if my voice breaks him out of his pugnacious rage, Edward actually stops and looks up at me.
+Our gazes lock in that instant.
+I'm immediately captivated by him and I can't make myself look away.
 I see the darkness leaking out of the holes that Mike's faulty bravery has poked against his armor.
 Everything about Edward is dangerous and risky.

 "Edward, look out!"
 Tanya's high-pitched voice pulls both of us out of the haze.
 This is when Mike successfully breaks free of Edward's entrapment and forces him onto the wet pavement.
 Mike gets a few good hits in before the school's security guard is able to make his way through the horde of rioted students to stop the fight.

 When the two are pulled away from each other, it is easy to see who got the upper hand in the fight.

 Their faces are stark contrasts.
 Mike's left eye is swollen shut and purple, his top lip is split, his entire face is red, and there is a huge knot on his forehead.
 Edward on the other hand, is almost totally unscathed.
 The left side of his jaw is swollen and there is dried blood underneath is nose but nothing more than that.

 "I knew it was a bad idea to let these Kirkland kids into our schools."
 Officer Clearwater says disapprovingly, standing in between Edward and Mike as he hones his walkie-talkie.
 "All you kids ever do is start trouble around here."